TheDoctor0/zip-release/README.md

 Defines if either a ZIP-file is created, or a tar archive (the latter gzipped).

-On Windows platform 7zip is used to zip files as zip command is not available there.
+On Windows platform 7zip is used to zip files as zip command is unavailable there.

 ### `exclusions`
 Default: none